 Through a partnership with the New York City (NYC) Taxi and Limousine Commission (TLC), we have access to roughly 300 million GPS-based trip records in about two years (2008-2010).
 Each taxi trip has a GPS recorded pickup location and a drop-off location expressed as a pair of latitude and longitude.
 In this study, we use the approximately 170 million pickup locations in 2009 for experiments.
 The polygon data we use is the NYC Census 2000 dataset.
 There are more than 40 thousand census block polygons in NYC with more than 5 million vertices.
-All experiments are performed on a Dell Precision T5400 workstation equipped with dual guadcore CPUs running at 2.26 GHZ with 16 GB memory, a 500G hard drive and an Nvidia Quadra 6000 GPU device.
+All experiments are performed on a Dell Precision T5400 workstation equipped with dual quadcore CPUs running at 2.26 GHZ with16 GB memory, a 500G hard drive and an Nvidia Quadra 6000 GPU device.
 The sustainable disk I/O speed is about 100 megabytes per second while the theoretical data transfer speed between the CPU and the GPU is 4 gigabytes per second through a PCI-E card.
-We have set M, the maximum number of levels in point quadrant generation, to 8 and each parent quadrant has $2^{1} + 2^{1} = 4^{2} + 4^{2} = 16$ child quadrants with 1 = 2.
-With a cell size of 2 feet at the finest level, the whole NYC area is rasterized into a 2s\2s grid where s=l\M=16.
+We have set M, the maximum number of levels in point quadrant generation, to 8 and each parent quadrant has $2^{1}2^{1}=44=16$ child quadrants with 1=2.
+With a cell size of 2 feet at the finest level, the whole NYC area is rasterized into a $2^{s}2^{s}$ grid where s=1\M=16.
 As such, all quadrants can be identified by a 32-bit Morton code.

-We compare the GPU implementation with an optimized serial CPU implementation that we have developed previously based on leading open source geospatial packages.
-The serial CPU implementation uses libspatialindex to index polygon data by building an R-Tree and GDAL, which implicitly uses GEOS, to perform PIP test.
+For comparison purposes, we have implemented the same spatial join using open source GIS packages, i.e., libspatialindex to index polygon data by building an R-Tree, and, GDAL, which implicitly uses GEOS, to perform PIP test.
 While we could have also built an R-Tree for the point locations by treating the points as bounding boxes, given the large number of points, it is very costly to index the point data using R-Tree indexing.
 In addition, coordinating the two index structures to perform the spatial join is non-trivial and is beyond the scope of this research.
-As such, the CPU implementation gueries each point against the indexed polygons.
+As such, the CPU implementation queries each point against the indexed polygons.
 If the point falls within any of the bounding boxes of polygons, the polygon identifiers will be returned for refinement.
 It is clear that, while the polygons do not spatially overlap, their bounding boxes can overlap and a point query may return multiple polygons for PIP test in the refinement phase.
 The CPU implementation performs the PIP test for each of the polygons in the query result set and breaks if any of the PIP test returns true.